vPeteWalker/EraComboBootcamp/index.rst

 Era with MSSQL Track
 ....................

-- Deploy MSSQL
+- Deploy MSSQL (?)
 - Admin MSSQL with Era
 - Deploy MSSQL with Era
-- Patching MSSQL
+- Patch MSSQL with Era (?)

-Era with oracle Track
+Era with Oracle Track
 .....................

-- Deploy Oracle
+- Deploy Oracle (?)
 - Deploy Oracle with Era
-- Patching Oracle with Era
+- Patch Oracle with Era
 - Admin Oracle with Era

 Optional labs: